kmwtechnology/lucille/doc/site/content/en/docs/operations/logging/index.md

 Each line in the output file is a standalone JSON object representing one failed document.
 The file uses JSONL format (one object per line), making it easy to parse with tools like `jq` or to replay via a `FileConnector` with the JSON file handler.

-Each Lucille process (Runner, Worker, Indexer, WorkerIndexer) writes its own `failed-documents.jsonl` file in its local `./log/` directory.
-In **local mode** this is simplest — all components run in one JVM, so you get a single file with every failed document.
-In **distributed mode**, where multiple Worker and Indexer processes run on separate hosts, each process produces its own file.
+In **local mode**, all components run in one JVM, so you get a single file with every failed document.
+In **distributed mode**, each Lucille process (Worker, Indexer, WorkerIndexer) writes its own `failed-documents.jsonl` file in its local `./log/` directory.
 You would need to consolidate these files across hosts using an external solution (e.g., a shared filesystem mount, log shipping, or a post-run collection script) — Lucille does not aggregate them for you.

 ### Enabling Failed Document Logging